Counting quadrant walks via Tutte's invariant method: Differential algebraicity

 \subsection{Generalities}

-We consider an abstract differential field $\GK$ of characteristic 0, with derivation $\delta$.
-Typical examples occurring in this section are: \begin{itemize} \item the field of meromorphic functions in $k$ variables $x_1, \ldots, x_k$ over a complex domain $D$ of $\cs^k$, equipped with one or several of the derivations $\partial/\partial x_i$, \item the quotient field of the (integral) ring of formal power series in the variables $x_1, \ldots, x_k$ with coefficients in $\qs$, equipped with one or several of the derivations $\partial/\partial x_i$, \item at the end of the section, the field of Laurent series in $t$ with rational coefficients in $x$ and $y$, equipped with the three derivations $\partial /\partial t$, $\partial /\partial x$ and $\partial /\partial y$. \end{itemize}
+We consider an abstract differential field $\GK$ of characteristic $0$ {equipped with one or several} derivations.
+Typical examples occurring in this section are: \begin{itemize} \item the field of meromorphic functions in $k$ variables $x_1, \ldots, x_k$ over a complex domain $D$ of $\cs^k$, equipped with the {derivations} $\partial/\partial x_i$, \item the quotient field of the (integral) ring of formal power series in the variables $x_1, \ldots, x_k$ with coefficients in $\qs$, equipped with the {derivations} $\partial/\partial x_i$, \item at the end of the section, the field of Laurent series in $t$ with rational coefficients in $x$ and $y$, equipped with the three {derivations} $\partial /\partial t$, $\partial /\partial x$ and $\partial /\partial y$. \end{itemize}

-\begin{Definition} An element $F$ of $\,\GK$ is \emm $\delta$-algebraic, if there exists a non-zero polynomial $P(x_0, x_1, \ldots, x_d)$ with coefficients in $\qs$ such that
+\begin{Definition} An element $F$ of $\,\GK$ is \emph{$\delta$-algebraic}, if there exists a non-zero polynomial $P(x_0, x_1, \ldots, x_d)$ with coefficients in $\qs$ such that

-\end{Definition} When $F$ is a function or a series involving $k$ variables $x_1, \ldots, x_k$, as in the above examples, we say that $F$ is \emm differentially algebraic in $x_i$, (or: DA in $x_i$) if it is $\partial /\partial x_i$-algebraic.
-We say that $F$ is \emm globally DA, (or DA, for short) if it is DA in each of its variables.
+\end{Definition} When $F$ is a function or a series involving $k$ variables $x_1, \ldots, x_k$, as in the above examples, we say that $F$ is \emph{differentially algebraic in $x_i$}, (or \emph{DA in $x_i$}) if it is $\partial /\partial x_i$-algebraic.
+We say that~$F$ is \emph{globally DA}, (or \emph{DA}, for short) if it is DA in each of its variables.

-It may be surprising that we do not allow polynomial coefficients in the definition of DA series/functions.
+It may be surprising that we do not allow polynomial coefficients in the definition of DA series or functions.
 In fact, this would not enlarge the DA class: indeed, imagine for instance that the series (or function) $F(x,y)$ satisfies a non-trivial equation

-where the derivatives are taken with respect to $x$.
-Then differentiating with respect to $x$ gives another differential equation, and we can eliminate $y$ between this equation and the above one to obtain a DE free from $y$.
+where the derivatives are taken with respect to $x$, {and the variable $y$ actually occurs}.
+Then differentiating with respect to $x$ gives another differential equation (DE).
+If it does not involve~$y$, then we have found a DE that is free from $y$.
+Otherwise, we can eliminate $y$ between this new equation and the above one to obtain a DE free from $y$ (the resultant will involve $F^{(d+1)}(x,y)$, and thus cannot be trivially zero).
 With one more differentiation, we can similarly construct a DE free from $x$ (and $y$) and conclude that $F$ is DA in $x$.

 An important subclass of DA series (or functions) consists of \emm differentially finite, series (or functions): We say that $F$ is \emm D-finite, in $x_i$ (for short: DF in $x_i$) if there exist polynomials $P_j (x_1, \ldots, x_k) $ in $\qs[x_1, \ldots, x_k]$, for $0\leq j\leq d$, not all zero, such that